-APA raises concerns about precedent, channels for scientific advice, and importance of animal models.
+APA voices concerns about precedent and neglect of scientific advice and emphasizes the importance of animal models.

 In a statement released on January 26, 2018, Scott Gottlieb, MD, Commissioner of the Food and Drug Administration (FDA) announced that he had initiated an “independent, third-party investigation of the agency’s animal research programs.”
 However, he provided no details about who would conduct this investigation or what processes it would follow.